isabella232/primetime.en/help/release-notes/tvsdk-32-android.md

 ## Known issues and limitations {#known-issues-and-limitations}

+**Android TVSDK 3.3**

+* clcp:c608 captions are not supported for CMAF stream playback.

+### Known issues and limitations in the previous releases

 **Android TVSDK 3.2**

 * TVSDK 3.2 does not support CMAF Sample AES and AES128 streams playback.